 Art and Deception: Functions, Techniques, and Effects of Material Mimesis

-In order to trace and define the various types of material mimesis and the conditions under which they appear, this research has three key objectives.
-Firstly, this project investigates and categorizes the different functions of material mimesis in pre-industrial society.
+In order to trace and define the various types of material mimesis and the conditions under which they appear, this research had three key objectives.
+Firstly, this project investigated and categorized the different functions of material mimesis in pre-industrial society.
 Indeed, the motivations behind material imitation in the case of medieval ceramicists copying wicker baskets in clay differ greatly from those of fifteenth century artisans counterfeiting precious stones, or carpenters staining wood to substitute mahogany.
-The second avenue of research explores how studying the phenomenon of material mimesis can reveal how, behind artistic practice, lays a hidden world of experimentation, knowledge acquisition and inventions- from the invention of enamel, transparent glass and varnish to the 'invention' of oil paint and printed fabrics.
-Finally, the project investigates the impact and formative role of material mimesis on various crafts, to reveal its greater effect on art history and art theory.
+The second avenue of research explored how studying the phenomenon of material mimesis can reveal how, behind artistic practice, lays a hidden world of experimentation, knowledge acquisition, and inventions—from the invention of enamel, transparent glass, and varnish to the "invention" of oil paint and printed fabrics.
+Finally, the project investigated the impact and formative role of material mimesis on various crafts, to reveal its greater effect on art history and art theory.

 Today, the practice of material mimesis has not lost any of its topicality.
 The industrial and chemical revolution boosted the invention of substitutes on a scale not witnessed before.
-A process crowned by the invention of plastics in the 20th century.
+A process crowned by the invention of plastics in the twentieth century.
 Even the digital age embraces imitation materials.
-We live in a period were both material and information science give a novel twist to material mimesis: both on the screen, where computer graphics projects 'as-if-worlds', as well as in 3D-printing, where the imitation of materials gets an entirely new impulse with unforeseeable effects for the 21st century.
+We live in a period were both material and information science give a novel twist to material mimesis: both on the screen, where computer graphics projects "as-if-worlds," as well as in 3D printing, where the imitation of materials gets an entirely new impulse with unforeseeable effects for the twenty-first century.
 Such developments make it indeed all the more compelling to study and analyze the history of the phenomenon of material imitation.

-The present project builds forth on previous research by the author into material imitation and the interdependence of various crafts.
+This project built forth on previous research by the author into material imitation and the interdependence of various crafts.